-Ever-increasing tuition fees has necessitated students to look for courses and decide on schools that guarantee rewarding jobs and ensure a stable future along with a good return on Investment.
+Ever-increasing tuition fees have necessitated students to look for courses and decide on schools that guarantee rewarding jobs and ensure a stable future and a good return on Investment.

-Higher education these days is nothing short of a long-standing investment and must be based on the basis on security and perks it ensures.
-Return on investment is a fiscal calculation that reflects the degree to which the returns outstrips cost involved.
-Return on investment is built on Human capital theory which believes in great value of higher education in enhancing the productivity of an individual by organized acquirement of knowledge and skillset.
+Higher education these days is nothing short of a long-standing investment and must be chosen carefully based on the security and perks it ensures.
+Return on investment is a fiscal calculation that reflects the degree to which the returns outstrips the cost involved.
+Return on investment is built on Human capital theory which believes in the great value of higher education in enhancing the productivity of an individual by the organized acquirement of knowledge and skill set.

-If your higher education guarantees long-term paybacks, lucrative job prospects and a glowing future then it is an investment worth making.
-While stakes are high and cost involved are phenomenal, and you must clearly consider all aspects before taking a final call.
+If your higher education guarantees long-term paybacks, lucrative job prospects and a bright future, then it is an investment worth making.
+While stakes are high and the cost involved are phenomenal, and you must clearly consider all aspects before taking a final call.
 A realistic understanding of the applicability of the degree earned, its apparent worth and the probability of getting a job are a few factors to be considered before enrolling in a foreign university.

-To what extent the degree received will add value to the investment involved should be decided by taking the below-mentioned points into consideration.
+To what extent the degree received will add value to the investment involved should be decided by considering the below-mentioned points into consideration.

-Programs that payoff: ROI is heavily dependent on the discipline that you decide to choose for your Masters.
-A degree in CS or EE is going to get you a fatter cheque and well-paid jobs in comparison to a humble degree in liberal arts.
+- Programs that payoff: ROI depends on the discipline that you decide to choose for your masters.
+A degree in CS or EE will get you a fatter paycheque and well-paid jobs compared to a humble degree in liberal arts.

-Payscale data: Provides a vivid picture of thirty year median pay data for close to 500 universities that a typical graduate from this universities/school will potentially earn.
-While it gives a reasonably good insight into the expected salaries, it does not take into the consideration the cost involved in earning Masters.
+- Payscale data: Provides a vivid picture of thirty-year median pay data for close to 500 universities that a typical graduate from this university/school will potentially earn.
+While it gives a reasonably good insight into the expected salaries, it does not consider the cost involved in earning a Masters degree.